mku11/Salmon-Vault/js/project/readme.txt

 To view and edit files you can use Visual Studio Code.
+Right click on the workspace file and "Open with Code".

 To fetch and extract the salmon library dependencies run Terminal / Run Build Task.

 You will need an http server to host the app or open the index.html locally with your browser (see below for limitations)